kjnez/django-rclone/docs/connectors.md

 django-rclone uses a strategy pattern for database connectors.
 Each connector wraps a database's native dump/restore tools and exposes them as streaming subprocesses.

+Connectors are responsible for process creation only.
+The management commands own process finalization (pipe draining, stderr collection, and exit handling) through shared subprocess utilities.

 ## Built-in connectors

 ### PostgreSQL -- `PgDumpConnector`